 Knitting aids can be adapted and modified for those with disabilities and limited dexterity from arthritis or Parkinson’s disease, for example.
 Knitting needles made from bamboo are much lighter and more pliable than aluminum, taking the stress off of your hands and wrists.
 Knitting belts help people with arthritis, tendinitis and other disabilities knit with less pain.

 If at this juncture, you don’t think knitting is the right practice for you, alternatives to traditional knitting are available and involve the same levels of focus and attention.
 Arm knitting, for example, requires no needles and allows for the completion of large projects in a much smaller time-frame.
 Macramé is a form of fiber art that incorporates the repetitive knotting of cord rather than stitches and is another great alternative to knitting as a form of mindfulness therapy.

 Mindfulness Advent Calendars for Christmas

 Fast forward to the early 1900s and this practice had evolved into the first-ever printed advent calendars, a reminder that the greatest celebration of the entire year was approaching.

-In modern times advent calendars hiding chocolate, gin, and everything in between has become part of the seasonal prelude for children and grownups alike.
+In modern times advent calendars hiding chocolate, gin, and everything in between have become part of the seasonal prelude for children and grownups alike.
 The joy of opening an advent calendar never seems to lessen.

 For many, the festive season can be busy and overwhelming.
 This Christmas give yourself or your loved ones the gift of mindfulness by creating an advent calendar with a difference.
 A mindfulness advent calendar is essentially an alternative countdown to Christmas designed to remind you to pause and take notice of the present moment, because let’s face it, there is more than enough chocolate to go around at Christmas.